-The HCS uses CRC-16 as defined in Annex C. The HCS bits shall be processed in the transmitter order.
+The HCS uses CRC-16 as defined in Annex C. The HCS bits shall be processed in the transmitted order.
 The registers shall be initialized to all ones.

 1.2.2.3 Optional fields

 Presence and structure of optional fields depend on the FT defined in the beginning of the PHY header.
-If FT=0 (data frame), optional fields provide descriptors for the modulation and coding scheme (MCS) used, for implicit reference sequences (IRS) and the IRS themselves.
+If FT=0 (transport frame), optional fields provide descriptors for the modulation and coding scheme (MCS) used, for implicit reference sequences (IRS) and the IRS themselves.
 IRS enable measurements of the effective channel matrix including the effect of the precoder for single stream or multiple streams transmitted in parallel.
 The effective channel matrix allows demodulation of data and higher layer control information.